hauze-v/web-dev/mdn-css/css-building-blocks/values-and-units/NOTES.md

 There are places where you use strings in CSS, for example when you specifying generated content.
 In this case the value is quoted to demonstrate that it is a string.

 ## Functions ##
+In programming, a function is a reusable section of code that can be run multiple times to complete a repetitive task with minimum effort on the part of both the develper and the computer.
+Functions are usually associated with languages like JavaScript, Python, or C++, but they do exist in CSS too, as property values.
+We've already seen functions in action in the colors section - `rgb()`.
+The value used to return an image from a file - `url()` is also a function.